Transforming Intel's Localization with Innovation in AI

 Intel conducted an initial proof of concept where it explored Lilt's ability to scale rapidly and work with Intel's existing systems.
 After carefully analyzing the performance and costs/benefits of Lilt's solution, they decided to move forward with deployment.

 “The productivity gains from Lilt’s AI-powered translation services have enabled us to reduce translation costs by 40% year-over-year for the same volume of content - and we expect those cost savings to continue to increase.
 Because translation makes up a significant share of our overall localization costs, this was very material to the business,” said Dufresne de Virel.

-Key to achieving such efficiency gains was the Lilt Platform’s flexibility and extensibility, which made it easy to connect to Intel’s existing infrastructure and workflows, avoiding the need for expensive custom development.
+Key to achieving such efficiency gains was the flexibility and extensibility of Lilt's Contextual AI Platform and Connectors, which made it easy to connect to Intel’s existing infrastructure and workflows, avoiding the need for expensive custom development.

 "Lilt’s ability to plug into our existing systems and processes made it possible for us to quickly and easily test their translation services," said Dufresne de Virel.

 On top of that, Intel is excited about the possibility to leverage Lilt’s automation features to help streamline business processes, reducing the need for human intervention in areas like program management, QA, and review.